Can I Be Sued for Old Debt in California?

 Certain actions can re-start the statute of limitations, either during the four-year period or after it has expired.

 California law is more stringent on this point than most states, and it is not as easy to accidentally re-start the clock.
 However, making a payment during the four-year period may be sufficient to stop the statute of limitations from running.
+In that situation, the four-year period would re-start when the consumer next stopped making payments.

 In California, the statute of limitations isn’t just a defense the debtor can raise.
 The statute prohibits creditors and debt collectors from starting lawsuits, arbitration or other legal proceedings to collect debt that is outside the statute of limitations.
-This provision was introduced to help stop the too-common practice of filing lawsuits after the statute of limitations had run in hopes that the debtor would not raise the issue or would fail to appear in court, allowing for a default judgment.
+This provision was introduced to help stop the too-common practice of filing lawsuits after the statute of limitations had run in hopes that the debtor would not know to raise the issue or would fail to appear in court, allowing for a default judgment.

 Credit Reporting in California on Old Debts